top of page

 Overcoming Nerves: Why Do You Get Stage Fright?

-Introduction The lights are too bright.
+By Caileen Wan Introduction The lights are too bright.
 Your palms are sticky.
 Your heart seems to be beating way faster than usual.
 Backstage, you’re filled with dread—what if you mess up that one spot?
 What if you trip?
 What will everyone think?
 For some, the time before they go onstage is the most nerve-wracking part of performing.
 For others, it’s the time they spend onstage.
 Yet for nearly all musicians, some form of stage fright accompanies most public performances.
-Unfortunately, sta
+Unf

 Dec 22, 20253 min read